-What does it mean — and what does it take — to convert a for-profit news outlet to a nonprofit organization?
+What does it mean — and what does it take — to switch to nonprofit status?

 INN’s Quick Guide to Converting a For-profit to Nonprofit News Outlet aims to help publishers figure out the challenges and opportunities presented by restarting their news business as a tax-exempt 501(c)3 corporation.
 This practical guide provides expert insights into the conversion process — with tools and resources for further exploration — and raises many questions for publishers, such as: